vtallen/Go-Link-Shortener/README.md

 * Make logging work to a file, and errors be more descriptive for where they happened
 * Add option for auto TLS, needs work on config for all fields
 * Redirect http to https
-* Check all handler functions to change any passing in of db, to using the db stored in echo.Context
+* Check all handler functions to change any passing in of db, to using the db stored in echo.Context.
+    - How I do it now is fine, but I had to make a middleware to get the database to the authentication middleware so I might as well take advantage
 * Make the shortcode forms allow the submission of both links with https:// to start and without, not sure if this is nessicary
 * Store the strings that get used as keys in sess.Values[] in a const somewhere for consistency